fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 a VarUInt length, then a VarUInt objectID, followed by the data for object.
 Applications can reserver tags for their objects in the registry defined in the IANA section.
-Objects can be made extensible by adding
+Objects can be made extensible by adding a section that contains optional tag, length, value tuples.

 ## Common Objects